About AP® Calculus BC Exam

 4. Communication and Notation

-As in the case with most AP Exams, AP Calculus BC also comprises two sections: multiple-choice (MCQs) and free-response (FRQs).
+AP Calculus BC also has two sections: multiple-choice (MCQs) and free-response (FRQs).
 This is a lengthy exam, lasting three hours and 15 minutes.
 Each section accounts for 50% of the total exam weight, with 45 MCQs in Section I and six FRQs in Section II.

 The following table gives you a quick overview of the overall exam format: